claudio-destro/FlashMagic/README.md

 A tool for programming flash based microcontrollers from [NXP](http://www.nxp.com/microcontrollers) using a serial protocol.

-Implements a function similar to [Flash Magic](http://www.flashmagictool.com) but it is implemented in Node.js / Typescript.
+Implements a function similar to [Flash Magic](http://www.flashmagictool.com) but using Node.js / Typescript / [node-serialport](https://github.com/voodootikigod/node-serialport).